samadhicsec/threatware-docs/docs/source/tryit.md

 podman run -d --rm --replace --name=threatware.local --publish 9000:8080 --mount type=bind,src=/tmp/threatmodels,dst=/home/threatuser/threatmodels --userns=keep-id docker.io/threatwaretryit/api_threatware:latest
 ```

-To test this is working correctly go to `http://localhost:9000/version` in a browser, and you should get back a version number e.g. `0.9.4`.
+To test this is working correctly open <http://localhost:9000/version> in a browser, and you should get back a version number e.g. `0.9.4`.

 ## 3. Follow the tutorial in the tutorial threat model

 :::{tip}
 If using Chrome you may want to install a JSON viewer extension e.g. [JSON Viewer](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).

+Firefox will already neatly format JSON responses to be easier to read.
 :::

-1. Go through the comments in the tutorial threat model labelled **TUTORIAL 1**.
+1. Go through the comments in your copy of the tutorial threat model labelled **TUTORIAL 1**.
 This will demonstrate the `convert` action of threatware.
-1. Go through the comments in the tutorial threat model labelled **TUTORIAL 2**.
+1. Go through the comments in your copy of the tutorial threat model labelled **TUTORIAL 2**.
 This will demonstrate the `verify` action of threatware.

 ## 4. Create local git repo and complete the tutorials